 Parents like to see what’s going on in the classroom.
 You can share student math journals with parents to facilitate good communication.

 Since my students were no longer taking home worksheets daily, I needed a way to have students share their math journal work.

-I didn’t want them taking journals home each week since that would increase the likelihood some would not return – but I did compromise and send them home once each month or quarter.
+I didn’t want them taking journals home each week since that would increase the likelihood some would not return – but I did compromise and send them home once each month or twice a quarter.

 You could also take photos of student journal entries (or teach them to do it) and upload them to their SeeSaw portfolios (or some other digital sharing platform like Classdojo or Bloomz).

-Parents were able to use the directions on the prompts, the work and my emoji faces to get a good feel for their child’s work in math.
+Parents were able to use the directions on the prompts, the work, and my emoji faces to get a good feel for their child’s work in math.